 - Sound-Only Death: To minimize the gore, we never saw anyone lose their head, only Duncan (or sometimes Methos or Amanda) swinging.

-- The Stoic: Darius lives a peaceful, secluded life in a monastery, separated from the cares of the outside world and beyond the reach of other Immortals.
+- Darius lives a peaceful, secluded life on the holy ground of a monastery, separated from the cares of the outside world and beyond the reach of other Immortals.
 Duncan often comes to him for advice.

 - Methos has survived through the millennia by staying emotionally disconnected and not getting involved in other people's problems.